How to order a repeat prescription

 Your repeat prescription will normally be ready within 48 hours.
-More urgent requests will be accommodated.
+We will accommodate more urgent requests.

 We ask you to only order medicine when needed.
 Please check how many days’ medicine you have before ordering.
 Please don’t order until you have 7 to 10 days of medicines left.